ufrgs-hyman/meican/docs/guide/migration.md

 #####1.1 Copy all files

 The quick backup method is copy all files from the current installation.
 Replace the #USER# and #HOST# with your user and old server address.
-After that, run the following command:
+After that, run the following command in your new server:

 ```
 sudo rsync -a #USER#@#HOST#:/path/to/old/meican2 /path/to/new/meican2